onierstrasz/FAQ/githubPagesFAQ.md

 ## To do
 Provide some structure to this FAQ ...

+## Q How to update the templates? (open)

+The website is a clone of the academicpages repo.
+How can we get updates without breaking stuff?

 ## Q How to set up a GitHub Pages repo?

 Any repo can be a GH pages site.
 You can have just one user site which must be defined in a repo called `username.github.io`, but any other repo can be a GHP site as well.